 Open to first and second year students.
 This course fulfills the Humanities (Division I A), Humanities (Division I B), or Arts (Division I C) distribution requirement, depending upon topic.

 This course will have the same syllabus as Humanities 120.
 Identical materials are covered and lectures given jointly.
 However, the course will have its own discussion groups, and a more advanced level of interpretive skills will be assumed both for group discussions and for evaluation.

 Open to juniors and seniors.

 Note: Students may take either course for credit but not both.
-Either course fulfills DIV I.a. distribution requirement.
+Either course fulfills the Humanities distribution requirement.

 109 London's History and Culture

 A topics course which focuses upon the ways that history, literature, and the arts shape culture, using the city of London and its environs as a laboratory.